oliverphilcox/encore/README.md

 # NPCF-Estimator

 C++ code for estimating the isotropic NPCF multipoles for an arbitrary survey geometry in O(N^2) time.
 This is based on code by Daniel Eisenstein, implementing the algorithm of Slepian et al. (in prep.), and uses their conventions.
-This is a sister code to the [python implementation](https://github.com/oliverphilcox/pynpcf), and currently features support for the 3PCF, 4PCF and 5PCF.
+This currently features support for the 3PCF, 4PCF and 5PCF, and is a sister code to the [python implementation](https://github.com/oliverphilcox/pynpcf), which contains only 3PCF and 4PCF algorithms.
 For the 4PCF and 5PCF algorithms, the runtime is dominated by sorting the spherical harmonics into bins, which has complexity O(N_galaxy x N_bins^3 x N_ell^5) [4PCF] or O(N_galaxy x N_bins^4 x N_ell^8) [5PCF].

 #### Requirements:
 - C++ compiler (tested with g++ 4.8.5)